About this artwork

 - William Burges (Designer)

 - Pine and mahogany, painted and gilded; iron straps; and metal mounts

-- Restricted gift of the James McClintock Snitzler Fund through the Antiquarian Society, Mrs. DeWitt W. Buchanan, Jr., Mr. and Mrs. Henry M. Buchbinder, Mr. and Mrs. Stanford D. Marks, Mrs. Eric Oldberg, Harry A. Root, and the Woman's Board in honor of Mrs. Gloria Gottlieb; Harry and Maribel G. Blum Foundation, Richard T. Crane, Ada Turnbull Hertle, Mr. and Mrs. Fred Krehbiel, Florence L. Notter, Mr. and Mrs. Joseph Varley, and European Decorative Arts Purchase endowments; through prior acquisitions of Robert Allerton, the Antiquarian Society, Mr. and Mrs. James W. Alsdorf, Helen Bibas, Mrs. E. Crane Chadbourne, Mr. and Mrs. Richard T. Crane, Jr., the R. T. Crane, Jr., Memorial Fund, H. M. Gillen, George F. Harding Collection, Mrs. John Hooker, and the Kenilworth Garden Club
+- Purchased with funds provided by the James McClintock Snitzler Fund through the Antiquarian Society, Mrs. DeWitt W. Buchanan, Jr., Mr. and Mrs. Henry M. Buchbinder, Mr. and Mrs. Stanford D. Marks, Mrs. Eric Oldberg, Harry A. Root, and the Woman's Board in honor of Mrs. Gloria Gottlieb; Harry and Maribel G. Blum Foundation, Richard T. Crane, Ada Turnbull Hertle, Mr. and Mrs. Fred Krehbiel, Florence L. Notter, Mr. and Mrs. Joseph Varley, and European Decorative Arts Purchase endowments; through prior acquisitions of Robert Allerton, the Antiquarian Society, Mr. and Mrs. James W. Alsdorf, Helen Bibas, Mrs. E. Crane Chadbourne, Mr. and Mrs. Richard T. Crane, Jr., the R. T. Crane, Jr., Memorial Fund, H. M. Gillen, George F. Harding Collection, Mrs. John Hooker, and the Kenilworth Garden Club